-A16: Under section 37 of the Elections (Corrupt and Illegal Conduct) Ordinance (Cap.
+- A16: Under section 37 of the Elections (Corrupt and Illegal Conduct) Ordinance (Cap.
 554), for each election expense of \$500 or more, candidate should submit an invoice and a receipt giving particulars of the expenditure.
 The invoice and receipt for an election expense may be submitted in separate documents, or may be contained in the same document.
-Candidate shall submit invoices and receipts with the following particulars, including:

-- (a) date; - (b) details of the expense item (i.e., information and amount of the goods or services); - (c) information of the organisation or person (other than the candidate himself/herself) providing the goods or services; and - (d) information supporting that the organisation or person (other than the candidate himself/herself) providing the goods or services has received the relevant payment in full (e.g., name and signature of the recipient, or the stamp of the organisation or signature of its authorised person).
+Candidate shall submit invoices and receipts with the following particulars, including: - (a) date; - (b) details of the expense item (i.e. information and amount of the goods or services); - (c) information of the organization or person (other than the candidate himself/herself) providing the goods or services; and - (d) information supporting that the organization or person (other than the candidate himself/herself) providing the goods or services has received the relevant payment in full (e.g. name and signature of the recipient, or the stamp of the organization or signature of its authorized person).

-Q17: If an election expense is apportioned between two candidates, how should they submit the invoice and receipt?
+Q17: If an election expense is apportioned among two or more candidates, how should they submit the invoice and receipt?

-A17: Since the original invoice and receipt have been submitted by one of the candidates, the other candidate should provide the copies of the relevant invoice and receipt, and state the name of the candidate who has submitted the original documents so as to facilitate checking.
+A17: The original invoice and receipt should be submitted by one of the candidates, the other candidate(s) should provide the copies of the relevant invoice and receipt.
+The candidate should set out the names of all candidates involved in that election expenses, and state the name of the candidate who has submitted the original invoice and receipt so as to facilitate checking.